By Robert G. Meyers

 event is not a miracle; only if God intervenes with the order of nature, say because he is answering the parent's prayers,

-is it a miracle.
 These theses follow from Hume's understanding of miracles.

 First, a miracle can occur even if we have no evidence it has.
 Hume says that the raising of a feather a fraction of an inch